locessentials/eng401-business-english-us/unit1/week3/ethics-scenarios.md

 ---

-## 📥 Download This Activity
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit1/week3/ethics-scenarios.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit1/week3/ethics-scenarios.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-After reviewing these scenarios, develop your analytical thinking with these prompts:
+Copy the downloaded content and try it with these prompts:
 - "What additional ethical scenarios might emerge in the language industry as AI technology continues to develop?"
 - "How do power imbalances in the translation industry create or complicate these ethical dilemmas?"
 - "What professional frameworks or industry guidelines help address these types of ethical challenges?"